telerik/blazor-docs/knowledge-base/treelist-longer-text-starts-from-root-level.md

 ## Solution

-The following example showcases a CSS workaroud for the decribed behavior.
+The following example showcases a CSS way to change the described behavior.

-To achieve the proper aligning when dealing with longer text in the child level do the following:
+To align all lines of text to the same level do the following:

-1. Use the `Class` parameter to set a CSS class to the TreeList and cascade its elements
+1. Use the `Class` parameter to set a CSS class to the TreeList and cascade so you affect only its elements, not all instances on the page/app.
-1. Create a CSS class setting a defeult height and add it to the row OnCellRender
+1. Create a CSS class setting a default height for the cell and add it to the row through the [`OnCellRender` event]({%slug treelist-column-events%}#oncellrender).
-1. Child hierarchy levels padding is achieved through hidden spans with classes `k-icon` and `k-i-none`.
-Use those classes along with the TreeList class to casecade the spans and expand their height to 100% and float to left.
+1. The treelist component implements child hierarchy levels padding through hidden spans with classes `k-icon` and `k-i-none`.
+Use those classes along with the TreeList class to cascade the spans and expand their `height` to `100%` and `float` to `left` so that they take up the height of the cell and text remains only to their right.

 ![treelist-long-text-aligned](images/treelist-long-text-aligned.png)